mkallfass/makspos/README.md

 # MaKsPOS

-Simple Point of Sales system
+Simple Point of Sales system for clubs, street festivals and events that do not require a professional POS system.
+Inventory management, electronic payment or tax functions are not currently implemented.

 # Development